top of page

 THE BEST SINGERS ARE SMART SINGERS

 Your voice is an instrument, with lots of moving pieces.
 The more you learn about your instrument, the easier it will be to use your voice efficiently and effectively.
 I aim to make every student at my studio a Smart Singer.
-Smart Singers understand their instruments and rely on their technique - and they're more likely to maintain vocal health throughout adolescence, into young adulthood, and beyond.
+Smart Singers understand their instruments and rely on developed technique - and they're more likely to maintain vocal health throughout adolescence, into young adulthood, and beyond.

 This is true for all artists, but it's especially important for young singers!
 It's not uncommon for young singers to develop bad vocal habits, especially as their voices change.
 Let's get ahead of that!